 Visit Virginia's Blue Ridge has developed a special page with updates, resources and information about what's happening in the region.
 Visit the link to learn more.
 VBR & COVID-19

-With over 500 miles of shoreline as the largest manmade lake in Virginia, Smith Mountain Lake is one of the premier places for fishing on the East Coast.
+With over 500 miles of shoreline as the 2nd largest lake in Virginia, Smith Mountain Lake is one of the premier places for fishing on the East Coast.
 The beautiful Blue Ridge Mountains serve as the backdrop for the calm waters and quiet tributaries that make for great fishing.

 When you cast your line at Smith Mountain Lake, there's a good chance you'll reel in a prize-winning catch.

 The lake became a popular fishing destination due to the abundance and size of stripers, but many anglers now pursue the generous populations of largemouth and smallmouth bass, crappies and bluegills.
 However, deeper portions of Smith Mountain Lake are also home to channel catfish, and you'll also find the occasional walleye.
 The waters even feature white bass, muskies, rock bass and the redbreast sunfish.

 You'll find quite a collection of species when you fish in Virginia's Blue Ridge.